Why Bank Holidays Are Great Opportunities for Smart Forex Traders + A Simple Strategy to Use

 Look for confirmation like:

-Break and retest of minor levels
+Break and retest of minor levels.

-Clean price action (no fakeouts)
+Clean price action (no fakeouts).

-Price moving smoothly without large wicks
+Price moving smoothly without large wicks.

-✅ Avoid indicators—use structure and retail flow.
+✅ Avoid indicators—focus on structure and retail flow.

 Example Trade Setup:

-Bank holiday in UK and US
+Bank holiday in the UK and US.

-75% of traders are long on EUR/USD
+75% of traders are long on EUR/USD.

-Price is consolidating at a support zone
+Price is consolidating at a support zone.

-A clean bullish candle breaks resistance👉 Enter buy trade with small stop loss and 1:2 or 1:3 risk-reward
+👉 Enter buy trade with a small stop loss and a 1:2 or 1:3 risk-reward ratio.

 ⚠️ Things to Watch Out For

-Don’t over-leverage just because it’s a slow market
+Don’t over-leverage just because it’s a slow market.

-Spreads might be wider, so always check your broker conditions
+Spreads might be wider, so always check your broker conditions.

-Close trades early before institutions return the next day
+Close trades early before institutions return.

 🧠 Final Thoughts